Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: Wireless On-chip Communication Security

 \subsection{Threat Models and Attacks}

-The attacks on wireless NoCs follow the similar threat models as the electrical NoC with subtle differences for wireless communication.
-In this section, we explore the attacks on wireless NoCs in the following categories.
+The attacks on wireless NoCs follow similar threat models as the electrical NoC with subtle differences in wireless communication.
+This section explores the attacks on wireless NoCs under the previously discussed security requirements.